 Ex-spouses would likely not qualify for SSDI if they are eligible for equal or higher benefits on their own Social Security record or the record of someone else.
 Divorced spouses receiving benefits would also not decrease the amount of benefits available to a disabled person and their family.

-Sandy Springs SSDI benefits are generous for children and spouses, but there are limitations imposed on the total amount of benefits a family can receive.
+Sandy Springs SSDI benefits for children and spouses are generous, but there are limitations imposed on the total amount of benefits a family can receive.
 Individual family members may be eligible to receive up to 50 percent of the total SSDI benefit.

 The number of family members a disability recipient has impacts the overall total the family is able to collect.
 Generally, families can only receive up to 150 or 180 percent of the total benefit.
 If benefits for a spouse or child are reduced, this would not affect the benefits collected by the primary disability benefit recipient.

 When you are unable to work due to a disability, SSDI benefits could provide meaningful support to you as well as your family.
-Consider working with a skilled social security lawyer who could help you apply for Sandy Springs SSDI benefits for your children and spouse.
+Consider working with a skilled Social Security disability advocate who can help you apply for Sandy Springs SSDI benefits for your children and spouse.
 Call today to get in touch with our intake team.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 We are ready to help you, and offer multiple ways to reach us.